Lemon-Chad/jpizza-docs/source/main.md

 If our object is error free, we can safely call `resolve(res)`, which will return the value of the **Resolve**.
 Beware!
 If there is an error and no value, this will throw an error.
 Always do some form of `if (ok(res))` before.

-The next function is `catch(res)`, which will return the error message of the object.
+The next function is `catch(res)`, which will return the error type and error message of the object as a list.
 We can then handle the error as we please.

 If we want to throw the error anyway, we can call `fail(res)`, which throws the error stored.